rejeep/prodigy.el/README.md

 Services can have any number of tags.
 Tags does not have to be pre defined.
 If they are, the service will inherit all the tags properties.
+Tags can also have tags.
+A service will inherit all tags recursively.

-See doc-string for information about available properties to specify: `M-x describe-variable RET prodigy-tags`.
+See doc-string for information about available properties to specify:
+`M-x describe-variable RET prodigy-tags`.

 #### prodigy-define-tag (`&rest args`)